 The Cancer Research UK Manchester Centre PhD Scheme is highly competitive.
 It seeks ambitious, motivated students and clinical fellows who aim to launch and develop a career in world leading cancer research.

-In addition, the Cancer Research UK Manchester Institute offer several PhD projects every year.
+Cancer Research UK Manchester Institute

-PhD projects in all aspects of cancer research.
+The University of Manchester offers PhD projects in all other aspects of cancer research.
 Current vacancies can be found through FindAPhD.com.